iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/flutter.md

 ?> What’s Flutter?

+Google's New Mobile UI Framework for iOS & Android

 <p>Developed by Google, Flutter is a mobile app SDK, which allows developers to develop high-quality native interfaces for iOS, Android, Web, macOS, and Linux devices using a single codebase.
 It allows developers to write a code once and use it on different software devices.</p>

 Flutter is a free and open-source framework.
 The amazing features of Flutter enhance the mobile app development experiences.